-Lansing to administer $27 Million in emergency rental assistance grants
+Lansing to administer $27 million in emergency rental assistance grants

-LANSING, MICH.
-(WLNS) – Mayor Andy Schor today announced that the City of Lansing is expected to receive approximately $27,278,000 in federal dollars for emergency rental assistance for Lansing area residents adversely affected by the Coronavirus pandemic.
+LANSING, Mich.
+(WLNS) – Lansing Mayor Andy Schor announced in a press release that the City is expected to receive approximately $27,278,000 in federal money for emergency rental assistance.

-The City of Lansing will receive the dollars from Michigan State Housing Development Authority (MSDHA), once legislative approval is granted from the Legislature and the Governor.
+The City will receive the funding from the Michigan State Housing Development Authority (MSDHA) once legislative approval is granted from the Legislature and the Governor.

 “I’m hopeful that the Legislature and Governor Whitmer will approve the $27 million dollar Emergency Rental Assistance Grant quickly, so that the City of Lansing can provide it to residents as soon as possible.
 Housing and homeless prevention is so important, especially now with the COVID-19 pandemic.
 I am proud that Lansing was chosen to get these dollars out to residents, and I thank MSHDA for their continued support of our community.
 I look forward to working with Ingham County Continuum of Care and local agencies to administer these necessary funds,” said Mayor Schor.